ZainRizvi/GroCircles/README.md

 GroCircles
 ==========

-Programming bacteria to grow in co-centric circles using the Gro  programming language
+Programming bacteria to grow in co-centric circles using the Gro programming language.

+You can download gro for free from here: https://depts.washington.edu/soslab/gro/